begin with a free consultation (949) 870-3800

 Construction sites in areas such as Anaheim, Irvine, and Santa Ana often involve many companies working simultaneously, which can increase the risk of safety lapses.
 When a company neglects its responsibility to maintain safe conditions, workers may suffer the consequences.

-If we identify a third party that bears responsibility, we move forward with a separate personal injury claim to pursue additional compensation beyond what the workers’ compensation system provides.
+If we identify a third party responsible, we move forward with a separate personal injury claim to seek additional compensation beyond what the workers’ compensation system provides.
 These cases require careful management.
 It is important to preserve evidence promptly, document the full extent of the injuries, and gather witness testimony early in the process.

-We also work closely with experts in structural engineering, safety compliance, heavy equipment, and medical care to ensure each case is fully supported.
+We also work closely with professionals in structural engineering, safety compliance, heavy equipment, and medical care to make sure each case is fully supported.
 Our legal team is equipped to take on major contractors, developers, and insurance companies.
-Because we prepare each case as if it will go to trial, we are able to negotiate from a strong position and pursue the best possible outcome for our clients.
+Because we prepare each case as if it will go to trial, we can negotiate from a strong position and pursue an optimal outcome for our clients.

 Other law firms regularly turn to Bentley & More LLP for help with construction injury cases that demand a strategic, thorough, and experienced legal team.